-- For those who attended vocational programs, calculate the number of high school graduates from each graduation cohort who graduated within the traditional 100 percent completion time.
+- Calculate the number of high school graduates from each graduating cohort who attended and graduated from vocational programs within the traditional 100 percent completion time.
 The traditional 100 percent completion time will vary depending on the vocational program.
 This is the numerator. - 2.
-Calculate the number of high school students who graduated from the target high school included in the graduation cohort.
+Calculate the number of students in the high school graduating cohort.
 This is the denominator. - 3.
 Divide the numerator calculated in step 3 by the denominator calculated in step 4. - 4.
 Multiply by 100.